Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # Mesh compensation
 Mesh compensation is a feature to handle uneven print beds und allow printing with good adhesion by printing the first layers in sync to the unevenness of the bed.
 It is used a probe to record the unevenness data, which has in most cases an XYZ offset from the hotend.
 The offset may not change while measuring, because the firmware calculates the hotend position from the probe offset and stores the hotend positions in the mesh file.

-Some robot setups can assure the constant XYZ offset between probe and hotend, some not:

-* 6 axis robot can use M669 P2 mode to change the hotend orientation to stay parallel to XY axes
-* a mechanical solution of a horizontal parallelogram or other means can fix orientation
-* the probe can be installed at XY 0,0 position, e. g. under the hotend
-* a toolchanger can load a probe instead of a tool and measure at 0,0

 After the mesh is measured and stored, the probe is not needed anymore.
-To avoid collision with the print object later when the hotend tilts (and with it the probe), a mechanical removal of the probe or a save distance in Z direction should be considered.
+To avoid collision with the print object later when the hotend tilts (and with it the probe), a mechanical removal of the probe or a save distance in Z direction should be considered when nonplanar printing or drilling is used.

 # Configuration first testing
 When configuration is stored and Duet rebooted, the following procedure shall avoid damages: